Ed94/gencpp/Readme.md

 ## Gen's DSL

-If you don't mind a low amount of macros (29 lines), a DSL may be optionally defined with:
+If you don't mind a low amount of macros (61 sloc), a DSL may be optionally defined with:

 ```cpp
 GEN_DEFINE_DSL